nosas/blog/toonvision/object_detection/article.md

 1. Run inference
 1. Save predicted annotations in PASCAL VOC format in same directory as its respective sample image
 1. Manually review, correct, and verify the predicted annotations
+1. Move verified images and their annotations to the `processed` directory

 New process saves me time by assisting with the dataset annotation process.

 ### Future pipeline enhancements

 - Run the extracted objects through a suit and name classifier to enhance the label from "cog" to "cog_bb_flunky"
+    - Alternatively, create a multilabel classifier (suit, name, playground) and store in metadata file
     - Raise an error/alert me if the suit and name mismatch
     - Manually label the image
 - Create metadata about the image